google/mesop/docs/internal/vs_code_remote_container.md

 # VS Code Remote Container

-> Git credentials need to be setup in order to commit changes inside the remote container using VS Code.

 VS Code Remote Containers is a quick way to get started with internal Mesop development if you have [VS Code](https://code.visualstudio.com/) and [Docker Desktop](https://www.docker.com/products/docker-desktop/) installed.